secretstartups/handbook/job-families/engineering/technical-writing-manager/index.html.md

 ## Director, Technical Writing

 The Director of Technical Writing reports to the VP of UX.
-Senior Technical Writing Managers report to the Director of Technical Writing.
+Technical Writing Managers and Senior Technical Writing Managers report to the Director of Technical Writing.

 ### Job Grade